World Languages, Literatures, and Cultures

 To be eligible, students must be a declared major or minor in a language taught in the department and have a GPA of 3.0 or higher in the target language.

-Preference will be given to students who are enrolled in 200-level language classes or higher
+Preference will be given to students who are enrolled in 200-level language classes or higher and who compose a strong and compelling personal letter.

 A complete application must include: